Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 As a reminder, filters are used to modify data.
 We will discuss different filters in the upcoming paragraphs.

-## Modify Log Entries with FILTER
+## Modify Records with FILTER

 The most basic FILTER operation is the [Modify](https://docs.fluentbit.io/manual/pipeline/filters/modify).
-Modify can be used to do a bunch of changes on a log entry:
+Modify can be used to do a bunch of changes on a record:
     - add static fields
     - overwrite fields
-    - remove fields from a log entry
+    - remove fields
     - rename fields

-Adding a static value to each log entry might seem to be that useful.
+Adding a static value to each record might seem to be that useful.
 What makes them really cool is the ability to use environment variables.
-For example, we can inject the current environment/AWS region in each log entry:
+For example, we can inject the current environment/AWS region in each record:

 ```bash
 [FILTER]